 Tutoring, demonstrating and other learning support duties can be performed alongside a student's programme of research to further enhance their skill-base.
 Such duties help develop important academic and transferable skills.
 Many students find that undertaking the DCU module Postgraduate Tutoring and Demonstrating (module GS602) further enhances their approach to such activities.

 Research student engagement in undergraduate laboratories and tutorial sessions enriches taught programmes by harnessing aspects of our research expertise, and is therefore extremely important in helping the University deliver on its mission.

-The amount of such work that research students are expected to undertake varies significantly between disciplines and schools (see Guide Section 7.3.2 for further information).
+The amount of such work that research students are expected to undertake varies significantly between disciplines and schools.